OpenNebula/marketplace-docs/source/service/aws-greengrass.rst

 2. Run the instance.

-After a while, the instance should be ready to be used as Core device without need to precreate the Greengrass group or Core device.
-Login the virtual machine and check the status and configuration.
+After a while, the instance should be ready to be used as Core device without the need to precreate the Greengrass group or Core device.
+Log in the virtual machine and check the status and configuration.
 For example:

 .. code::